hansgundlach/SpeedRunAnalysis/README.md

 *Wall-clock time and estimated training FLOPs and training tokens over time for NanoGPT speedrun record holders.*

 ![Wall-clock time vs. estimated FLOPs for GPT-2 Medium speedruns.
 The FLOP-to-wall-clock gap is larger, but FLOP improvements still look like a good proxy for training improvement.](figures/resource_usage_medium.png)
 *Wall-clock time vs. estimated FLOPs for GPT-2 Medium speedruns.
-The FLOP-to-wall-clock gap is larger, but FLOP improvements still look like a good proxy for training improvement.*
+The FLOP-to-wall-clock gap is larger, but FLOP improvements still look like a good proxy for training improvement.
+However, the baseline here is not llm.c implementation since the first record does not have FLOP or token information*

 ![Changes due to FLOP reduction and software-efficiency gains over the benchmark lifetime.
 Almost all algorithmic gains are FLOP gains as measured by the speedrun.](figures/speedup_decomposition.png)
 *Changes due to FLOP reduction and software-efficiency gains over the benchmark lifetime.
 Almost all algorithmic gains are FLOP gains as measured by the speedrun.*